fbpx

 Conclusion

-Your SAT scores are an important part of your college application, and knowing how to present them can make a real difference.
-Whether you choose to leverage Superscoring, opt for Score Choice, or strike a balance between the two, your strategy should align with your strengths and your target colleges’ preferences.
-By carefully planning your test dates, improving on weaker areas, and understanding each school’s score policies, you can maximize your chances of standing out in a competitive admissions landscape.
+SAT scores are an important part of your college application.
+With policies such as superscoring and Score choice, you have an opportunity to present your SAT scores to the colleges in a more beneficial way on the basis of your college preferences, and knowing how to present them can make a real difference.
+By carefully planning your test dates, improving on weaker areas, and understanding each school’s score policies, you can maximise your chances of standing out in a competitive admission process.

 Leave a Comment